Skip to content

 Mixing validators

-Nothing stops you from using Valibot for one route and Zod for another in the same app — both speak Standard Schema.
-Useful when migrating a codebase incrementally, or when a shared package already exports its schemas in one library and you don't want to rewrite them.
+Nothing stops you from using Valibot for one route and Zod for another in the same app.
+Both speak Standard Schema.
+That is useful when migrating a codebase incrementally, or when a shared package already exports its schemas in one library and you do not want to rewrite them.

 See also